fastrack0770/ros2-educating/README.md

 All models was created by using gazebo model editor.

 #### wheeled_model_enhanced
-It's a robot with four wheels on its chassis.
+It's a robot with four wheels on a chassis.
 The front of the robot contains a rod with a camera on it.
 In the middle of the top of the chassis there is a sensor block.
 The sensor block contains:
 1. IMU sensor
 2. GPS sensor